 For our Chemicals Segment, the number of sources for and availability of certain raw materials is specific to the particular geographical region in which our facilities are located.
-Titanium-containing feedstocks suitable for use in our Chemicals Segment's TiO_2 facilities are available from a limited number of suppliers around the world.
+Titanium-containing feedstocks suitable for use in our Chemicals Segment's TiO2 facilities are available from a limited number of suppliers around the world.
 Political and economic instability or increased regulations in the countries from which our Chemicals Segment purchases or mines its raw material supplies could adversely affect raw material availability.
 If our Chemicals Segment or its worldwide vendors are unable to meet their planned or contractual obligations and our Chemicals Segment is unable to obtain necessary raw materials, it could incur higher costs for raw materials or may be required to reduce production levels.
+Our Chemicals Segment experienced increases in feedstock costs in 2021 and 2022, and we expect feedstock costs to continue to increase in 2023.
 Our Chemicals Segment may also experience higher operating costs such as energy costs, which could affect its profitability.
 Our Chemicals Segment may not always be able to increase its selling prices to offset the impact of any higher costs or reduced production levels, which could reduce earnings and decrease liquidity.

-Our Chemicals Segment has supply contracts that provide for its TiO_2 feedstock requirements that currently expire in either 2022 or 2023.
+Our Chemicals Segment has supply contracts that provide for its TiO2 feedstock requirements that currently expire in 2023, and one contract that extends through 2026.
 While our Chemicals Segment believes it will be able to renew these contracts, we do not know if our Chemicals Segment will be successful in renewing them or in obtaining long-term extensions to them prior to expiration.
-Our Chemicals Segment's current agreements (including those entered into through February 2022) require it to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$800 million beginning in 2022.
+Our Chemicals Segment's current agreements (including those entered into through February 2023) require it to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$1.0 billion beginning in 2023 and extending through 2026.
 In addition, our Chemicals Segment has other long-term supply and service contracts that provide for various raw materials and services.
-These agreements require it to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$64 million at December 31, 2021.
+These agreements require it to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$84 million at December 31, 2022.
 Our Chemicals Segment's commitments under these contracts could adversely affect our financial results if it significantly reduces its production and is unable to modify the contractual commitments.